Last Updated on April 6, 2022 by Janine

 There are so many coffee shops in Xalapa that you could spend a lifetime trying them all out. …That was meant to be an exaggeration, but I don’t think it actually is.

-El Cafe-Tal – Along with serving tasty coffee, this happens to be one of my favorite brunch spots in Xalapa.
+- El Cafe-Tal – Along with serving tasty coffee, this happens to be one of my favorite brunch spots in Xalapa.
 The cafe occupies an old house which has been converted into a restaurant.
-As such, there are 3 different dining rooms upstairs, which creates kind of an intimate, speakeasy feel even though this place is hardly a secret.
-If you visit for breakfast they offer great packages, called paquetes, which include an entree along with coffee and orange juice for a really reasonable price (like, under $5 USD).
+In that spirit, there are three different dining rooms upstairs, which creates kind of an intimate, speakeasy feel even though this place is hardly a secret.
+If you visit for breakfast, they offer great packages (called paquetes), which include an entree along with coffee and orange juice for a really reasonable price (under $5 USD).

-Kariva Cafe – Conveniently located within Xalapa’s centro histórico, Kariva is one of my favorite places for a coffee.
-Their coffee has a rich, well-rounded flavor and they roast it on site.
+- Kariva Cafe – Conveniently located within Xalapa’s Centro histórico, Kariva is one of my favorite places to enjoy a coffee.
+Their coffee has a rich, well-rounded flavor, and they roast it on-site.
 The interior of the cafe offers low lighting and comfortable seating.
 It makes for a cozy and relaxing spot to work or read for a couple of hours.

-Flor 14 – Another cafe within a repurposed house, Flor 14 offers multiple different dining/coffee sipping spaces including a covered patio adorned with a plethora of plants, a library room, a cozy mezzanine, and more!
+- Flor 14 – Another cafe within a repurposed house, Flor 14 offers multiple different spaces, including a covered patio adorned with a plethora of plants, a library room, a cozy mezzanine, and more!
 A true cafe/gallery, sometimes they host live music events or book readings.
 Personally, I come for the chocolate Oaxaqueña and you should too.
 This tasty cinnamon-accented hot chocolate can’t be missed.

 10. Catch a Performance at the Teatro del Estado